anvk/a11yAccordion/README.md

 ## Release History

+* 2017-07-05   v0.4.3   Adding ability to overwrite hiddenLinkDescription by setting an attribute a11yAccordion-hiddenLinkDescription for the accordion item header.
 * 2016-08-30   v0.4.2   Fixing Readme.
 Fixing code for nested accordions.
 Fixing focus for links which were not focused before.
 Do not apply search if search string was not changed.
 Fixing search for the case when string would match in header but not in body of the accordion item.
 Fixed some of the tests.
 Adding nested accordion example.
 * 2016-05-03   v0.4.0   Using ES6 instead of ES5.
 Some code refactoring and cleanup.
 Adding marking for found text.
 Adding an option to collapse/uncollapse row based on the search results.
 * 2014-06-10   v0.3.1   Moving away from the french word "accordeon" and using "accordion" instead.
 * 2014-06-03   v0.3.0   Refactored the whole component using ideas from the existing Gaia and FireFox components.
 Created the full Mocha+Chai test suit.
 Added new Grunt task for recreating CSS file in dist folder.
 Refactored and fixed issues in style sheets.
 Significantly improved example.html page.
 Hosted an example of the widget on my personal github page.
 Fixed couple of major bugs.
 * 2013-12-02   v0.2.2   Added few tests to the project.
 More tests coming.
 Changed markup for Search Div to be within the Accordion markup.
 * 2013-11-28   v0.2.1   Added basic user click interactions and advanced Accordion to be more configurable.
 * 2013-11-20   v0.2.0   Code completely refactored to be more performant and optimized.
 Proper web component structure.
 * 2013-07-27   v0.1.0   Grunt added to the project.
 Proper project build scripts are created.
 * 2013-06-26   v0.0.1   First working version of a standalone a11yAccordion outside of AContent.

 ## License